16 Ancient Universities of India: From 3600 Plus Years Ago

 Mark Twain, the famous American writer, entrepreneur, publisher, and lecturer has rightly said, “India is the cradle of the human race, the birthplace of human speech, the mother of history, the grandmother of legend, and the great grandmother of tradition.
 Our most valuable and most instructive materials in the history of man are treasured up in India only.”

 How was education imparted down the ages in India before the establishment of ancient universities?
 Since antiquity, thousands of Rishis chanted mantras and hymns and stockpiled the powerful positive energies in the atmosphere around.
 These were handed down from one generation to another through memorization by word of mouth.
 The Rishi, also the Guru who imparted the knowledge to his shishyas or sons, continued with this tradition through remembrance.
-Vedas are also called smṛti meaning what is remembered.
-The same was remembered, chanted, and the cycle continued until they were compiled.
-For hundreds and thousands of years before they were compiled, they were smrti.
+Vedas are also called Shruti.
+The same was heard, remembered, chanted, and the cycle continued until they were compiled.
+For hundreds and thousands of years before they were compiled, they were Shruti.
 This is the reason why when one listens to Sanskrit chants from the Vedas and other scriptures, the positive energy is added and the aura around further energized.
 Each Rishi, who imparted knowledge, symbolized a Vedic school in the true sense in ancient times.

 In later Vedic period and during the Mahabharata era, students in groups, stayed at the Guru’s ashrams until their education was completed.
 Bigger Gurukulas served as universities, i.e. centres of higher education.
 Thereafter, in addition to Gurukulas and universities, temples and mutts emerged as learning centres.